 Beyond the Bottle: Understanding Essential Oils

 Do you ever wonder if judging an essential oil’s quality or purity must involve some kind of superpower?
-Biologist Petra Ratajc is going to uncloak this mystery and pass this specialized ability on to you.
+Biologist Dr. Petra Ratajc is going to uncloak this mystery and pass this specialized ability on to you.

-This is the complete journey from cultivation to cracking the lid on the bottle in your hand, with highlights on production, sustainability and quality control.
+UPDATED in 2023, this is the complete journey from cultivation to cracking the lid on the bottle in your hand, with highlights on production, sustainability and quality control.

-What is a flower wax?
+Where do essential oils come from and why do plants create them?
 Should you grow your own lavender for home distillation?
 How do you really know what you’re getting when buying essential oils?
 How do you know if an essential oil has been adulterated, or has oxidized?
 And how can you make sensible, sustainable choices?

 In this groundbreaking course, you’ll no longer be at the mercy of marketing that may not be accurate, or doesn’t address what you really need to know.
 Instead, you’ll learn about analyzing essential oils by decoding their growing conditions and plant biology, as well as their composition.